Braineee/object-detection_tensorflow_webcam/README.md

 # object-detection_tensorflow_webcam
-Enable object detection via webcam using the tensorflow object detection api
+Enable object detection via webcam using the tensorflow object detection api.

 ## Installation
 - Clone or download the files